-On the first and second Sunday of each month, Bethel celebrates the Lord's Supper together as a congregation.
-We also celebrate it at the evening service on the fourth Sunday of the month.
+On the first and third Sunday of each month, Bethel celebrates the Lord’s Supper together as a congregation.

 We do not require partakers to be a member of our local church.
 However, we do believe they should be current members in good standing at a church where the Bible is taught and the gospel is proclaimed.